michaelfaulkner/michaelfaulkner/README.md

 ## 👋 About me

 I'm an [EPSRC research fellow](https://epsrc.ukri.org/about/people/michaelfaulkner/) at the [University of Bristol](https://research-information.bristol.ac.uk/en/persons/michael-faulkner(76c7604a-6db1-4d4f-948e-db5a1f7afc2b).html).
 Primarily, I’m a computational statistical physicist, which means that I use statistics and simulation algorithms to model large numbers of particles interacting with each another in a single material.
 I specialise in:
-- Theory and simulation of two-dimensional Coulomb fluids, magnets, superfluids and superconductors.
+- Theory and simulation of planar Coulomb fluids, magnets, superfluids and superconductors.
 - Molecular simulation in soft-matter physics, with a focus on Coulomb fluids, high precision and numerical stability.
 - Monte Carlo sampling algorithms in statistical physics and Bayesian computational statistics.